Analyzers

 The AIR case database: Primary forensic case data repository

-The live system/asset: Using osquery.
+The live system/asset: Using osquery

 Analysis Functions